 From April to July, Pakistan experiences extreme temperatures and monsoon conditions.
 Monsoon season brings most of the country’s rainfall.
 Rain has caused intense flooding issues in previous years.

 Highs and lows vary by season.
 In January, the average low can be below freezing.
-In the summer, temperatures can reach up to the low 50’s.
+In the summer, temperatures can reach up to 50.

-- Islamabad – The average high in Islamabad in June is in the high 20’s.
-The average low is in the 10’s for January.
-The capital receives an average of 6 inches of rainfall between July and August.
+- Islamabad – The average high in Islamabad in June is 25 degrees.
+The average low is in January is around 10.
+The capital receives an average of 15 centimetres of rainfall between July and August.

-- Karachi – The average high temperature in Karachi is in the low-30’s.
+- Karachi – The average high temperature in Karachi is 32.
 Temperatures typically reach their peak in the months of May and June.
-The average low is in the teens for December and January.
-The city receives its highest rainfall in August, and will get anywhere from 2 to 5 centimeters of rainfall.
+The average low is in around 18 for December and January.
+The city receives its highest rainfall in August, and will get anywhere from four to five centimetres of rainfall.

 Explore the Lost City of Mohenjo Daro